rodrigodadam/PP1/README.md

 [You can see the MVP website here](https://rodrigodadam.github.io/PP1/)

-This website was created for professional purpose of completing the first Milestone Project for the Code Institute's Full Stack Developer course.
-However also I'll consider this a MVP for my professional Portfolio and a marketing website where I can share my services.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate whether on your computer, tablet or mobile.
-Also the Project has a Product Backlog and I'll follow some Agile Principles.
+This website was created to complete the first Milestone Project for the Code Institute's Full Stack Developer course.
+However, I will consider this an MVP for my professional Portfolio and a marketing website where I can share my services.
+It is designed to be responsive and accessible on a range of devices, making it easy to navigate whether on your computer, tablet or mobile.
+Also, the Project has a Product Backlog and I will follow some Agile Principles.

-For example: rodrigodadam is a Portifolio Website that help me to show some services provided also help more people find which type of services the professional could provide.
-The site will be updated in the future, with more features and alfo with more services, " I will only show services that customers have given proper authorization ".
-This portfolio will be very useful for people who are looking for the services provided and have some difficulty in finding a professional to do this work.
+For example: This website helps me to show my skills and some projects I have worked on for clients.
+The site will be updated in the future, with more features and also with more services, " I will only show services that customers have given proper authorization ".
+This portfolio will be useful to people who are looking for the services that I provide.
+And have some difficulties in finding professionals to work on their projects.

 ![Responsice Mockup](https://github.com/rodrigodadam/PP1/blob/main/assets/images/WebSiteMockup.png)